-U.S. economic growth slows less than expected in second quarter
+U.S. economy slows in second quarter; consumer spending accelerates

 The plane was grounded worldwide in March after two fatal crashes in Ethiopia and Indonesia.
 Production of the aircraft has been reduced and deliveries suspended.

-Growth in government investment accelerated, but spending on homebuilding contracted for a sixth straight quarter.
+Growth in government investment accelerated, notching its best performance in 10 years, but spending on homebuilding contracted for a sixth straight quarter.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci